-Bureau of Reclamation: Similar to USACE, the Committee will only consider authorized projects and few, if any, new starts will be funded.
+Bureau of Reclamation: Similar to the Army Corps, the Committee will only consider authorized projects and few, if any, new starts will be funded.
 This program does not provide funding to Connecticut, but a brief description is included below for your reference.